1. Introduction#

 1.1.
 What is Univention Corporate Server?#

 Univention Corporate Server (UCS) is a Linux-based server operating system for the operation and administration of IT infrastructures for companies and authorities.
-UCS implements an integrated, holistic concept with consistent, central administration and can ensure the operation of all the components in an interrelated security and trust context, the so-called UCS domain.
-At the same time, UCS supports a wide range of open standards and includes extensive interfaces to infrastructure components and management tools from other manufacturers, meaning it can be integrated in existing environments.
+UCS implements an integrated, holistic concept with consistent, central administration.
+It can ensure the operation of all the components in an interrelated security and trust context, the so-called UCS domain.
+At the same time, UCS supports a wide range of open standards and includes extensive interfaces to infrastructure components and management tools from other manufacturers, meaning it can integrate with existing environments.

-UCS consists of reliable open source software tried and tested in organizations of different sizes.
-These software components are integrated together via the UCS Management System.
+UCS consists of reliable open source software, tried and tested in organizations of different sizes.
+UCS combines these software components through a unified web interface.
 This allows the integration and administration of the system in both simple and complex distributed or virtualized environments.

 The central functions of UCS are:

-These functions are provided by different software packages in Univention Corporate Server and are handled in detail in the course of this handbook.
-Basically, the software packages contained in UCS can be assigned to the following three main categories:
+Different software packages in UCS provide these functions covered in detail throughout this manual.
+Basically, the software packages contained in UCS belong to one of the following main categories:

 1. Base system